Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Enter a period after the parentheses, followed by a space.

-Figure TE-1: APA Formatted Title and Edition Number in a Reference List
+Figure TE-1: APA-formatted Title and Edition Number in a Reference List

 Title and Volume

-Format the title section of the reference entry as follows:
+Reference List Entry Format the title section of the reference entry as follows:

 Enter the title in sentence case (capitalize only the first word and proper nouns), italicized and followed by a space.

-Enter the volume abbreviation (Vol.) followed by a space and the volume number, all within parentheses, and not italicized.
+Enter the volume abbreviation Vol. followed by a space and the volume number, all within parentheses, and not italicized.

 Enter a period after the parentheses, followed by a space.

 Figure TV-1.
-APA Formatted Title and Volume Number in a Reference List
+APA-formatted Title and Volume Number in a Reference List

 Source